 Analysis Planning

-There are rather simple business problems, and analyzing suitable solutions to them could be easily managed by a single analyst.
-Since, in such cases, there is no communication within the analysis team, and the overhead is minimal, it is not necessary to create a formal plan of how to carry out the analysis.
-In contrast, there are significant changes that involve complex process modifications and information systems updates.
-These projects could include dozens of people, and even the analysis itself could be a many-month and many-person activity.
-In such an environment, the analysis cannot be done ad hoc.
-It must be first clear who will be involved and how, who will be the decision-makers, what will be the overall analysis approach, how the whole activity will be timed, and what outputs it will produce.
-It is all part of the analysis planning.
-Despite the word "planning," it is not a one-time activity performed just in the beginning.
-Planning typically occurs more than once to continuously address changing conditions as the team is gaining more detailed information.
+Some business problems are quite simple, and analyzing suitable solutions can easily be managed by a single analyst.
+In such cases, because there is no communication within an analysis team and overhead is minimal, creating a formal plan for how to carry out the analysis is unnecessary.
+In contrast, major changes involve complex process modifications and information system updates.
+These projects can include dozens of people, and the analysis itself can span many months and require multiple team members.
+In such an environment, analysis cannot be done ad hoc.
+It must first be clear who will be involved and how, who the decision-makers will be, what the overall analysis approach will look like, how activities will be timed, and what outputs will be produced.
+This is all part of analysis planning.
+Despite the word "planning," it is not a one-time activity performed only at the beginning.
+Planning typically occurs multiple times to continuously address changing conditions as the team gains more detailed information.

 Stakeholder Analysis

-The first step of the planning is figuring out who the stakeholders are relevant to the change, meaning who do we need to talk to understand the requirements.
-It involves identifying all entities that are possibly impacted by the change.
-There is nothing worse than to be approached by a very influential person bringing crucial requirements, right after the whole analysis finished.
-Being agile and welcoming change is one thing, but being ignorant, not doing stakeholder analysis properly and missing core information which could have been easily spotted in the beginning, is another thing.
-There are various classes of stakeholders, such as software end-users, subject matter experts, sponsors, senior managers, project managers, developers, operations staff members, auditors, and others.
-These are all important for the smooth run of the project.
-They will typically not be all known right from the beginning so that analysts will be identifying them on the go.
-But in the beginning, the analyst should be at least aware who the sponsor is and who are the right people to help understand the business problem and the constraints.
+The first step of planning is figuring out which stakeholders are relevant to the change, meaning who we need to talk to in order to understand the requirements.
+This involves identifying all entities potentially impacted by the change.
+There is nothing worse than being approached by a highly influential person bringing crucial requirements right after the entire analysis has finished.
+Being agile and welcoming change is one thing, but being ignorant—failing to do a proper stakeholder analysis and missing core information that could have been easily spotted at the start—is another.

 Stakeholder Engagement

-An essential part of stakeholder analysis is understanding the roles of the individual parties in the context of the change, their level of power and influence, type and frequency of collaboration and communication with them.
-It should be analyzed why the stakeholders are essential for the change, how the change influences them, or how they will participate.
+An essential part of stakeholder analysis is understanding the roles of individual parties in the context of the change, their level of power and influence, and the type and frequency of collaboration and communication with them.
+The analysis should establish why stakeholders are essential to the change, how the change influences them, and how they will participate.

 Analysis Governance

-On an average project, there are many various stakeholders with different opinions and priorities, and it is therefore not very likely for such heterogeneous groups to always reach an agreement.
-As a result, it will be necessary to decide who will be responsible for setting priorities and who will approve changes - to create a governance process.
+On an average project, there are many different stakeholders with varying opinions and priorities, making it unlikely for such a heterogeneous group to always reach an agreement.
+As a result, it is necessary to decide who will be responsible for setting priorities and who will approve changes—in essence, creating a governance process.

 A governance process describes how approvals and prioritization decisions are made for requirements and designs.